Federal parliament to tackle virus impact

 LEGISLATION

-* Bills will roll out a massive economic stimulus package, and a “safety net” for the worst-impacted Australians, to stem the damage from a likely recession due to COVID-19.
+* Bills will roll out for the two massive economic stimulus and safety net packages worth $17.6 billion and $66 billion to stem the damage from a likely recession due to COVID-19.

+* Treasurer Josh Frydenberg has also flagged supply bills for 2020/21 to ensure the continuity of government.

 * All other bills have been put on hold until further notice.